Donald Trump’s Early Life Story

 In 1971, sensing the economic opportunities that prevailed in the city, Trump moved in (from Queens) to settle at Manhattan.
 This became the defining moment of his successful life.
 At Manhattan, Trump began building a mighty empire that would fetch him fame, name, and fortunes.
 He carried out numerous construction projects in the city and also managed his father’s residential buildings in New York City.
 One of his first successful deals was the transformation of the Commodore Hotel into Grand Hyatt Hotel.

 In Manhattan, Trump erected a skyscraper known as the Trump Tower.
-Today, Trump is a billionaire president; the first of his kind.
+Trump would go on to be tagged as a billionaire president; the first of his kind.
 His collection of real estate properties are now on a global scale.
 Trump is also an accomplished author who wrote a best-seller “The Art of the Deal, 1987”.

 Bankruptcy and “The Apprentice”